dalenguyen/firestore-import-export/README.md

 # Import database to Firestore

 This will import one collection to Firestore and it will overwrite your current collection if there is a collection with that name in your Firestore.
-If you have date type in your JSON, please add the field to the command line. **The date arguments is optional**.
+If you have date type in your JSON, please add the field to the command line. **The date and geo arguments is optional**.

 ```
-node import.js import-to-firestore.json "date1,date2,date3"
+node import.js import-to-firestore.json date=date geo=Location
 ```

 If you have date type in your JSON, please add to your command line